playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 10A.
-Heroes: Component managing subscription using a lifecycle subject.</figcaption>
+> Listing 10A.
+Heroes: Component managing subscription using a lifecycle subject.

 Our first option is to add a private `destroy` subject to the component which is called at the `OnDestroy` lifecycle moment and combine it with the `takeUntil` operator as seen in Listing 10A.
 You've probably seen this technique before.